 J&theD, Drummer, Matt Stoner, keeps the thunder thumping, metal crashing, and the people moving.
 A former producer, writer, and composer of the Rock Style.

-Lead Guitarist, Percussionist, and Jack-of-all-Instruments, Buz Crutchfield, bringing a multitude of live experience, joined J&theD to complete the 5-piece!
+Lead Guitarist, Percussionist, and Jack-of-all-Instruments, Buz Crutchfield, bringing a multitude of live experience, joined J&theD in 2009 to complete the 5-piece!

 J & The D dropped their much-awaited first full-length album Altitude Sickness in May 2011 to massive crowds throughout CO and large music festivals across the country.
 Their songs are for every demographic, old and young.
 Their fans are made up of dreamers, drinkers, thinkers, and smokers.